ashab015/EzRemoteExecutor/README.md

 # EzRemoteExecutor

-A simple to use RemoteExecutor thats actually simple and not a complex pile of shit like WinRM. ✨Magic ✨ Was forced to create this after spending hours fighting with WinRM in intranet VM's.
+A simple to use RemoteExecutor thats actually simple. ✨Magic ✨ Was forced to create this after spending hours fighting with WinRM in intranet VM's.

 ## Features